 - iPadOS 15.2.1 Jailbreak

 - What’s Next for iPadOS

-We’ll start with an early look at the iPadOS 15.2.1 update’s performance.
+We’ll start with a look at the iPadOS 15.2.1 update’s performance.

 iPadOS 15.2.1 Review

 If your tablet is currently running iPadOS 15.2, iPadOS 15.2.1 requires a fairly large download.

 If your iPad is running an older version of iPadOS, your download will likely be bigger.
 That’s because the features and fixes from iPadOS update(s) you skipped are baked into your version of iPadOS 15.2.1.

 The iPadOS 15.2.1 installation should take around 10 minutes to complete.
 It took about seven minutes to install on one of our older iPad Pros.

 For more on the iPadOS 15.2.1 download and installation, have a look at our guide.